-CWS’s primary stated aim is to fly the flag for new music by living composers.
-In 2018 they premiered Winds of Hope by Australian composer Michael Dooley.
-This work was written specifically for them, and will enter the catalogue of Australian music for this genre.
+Founded in 2015 the orchestra is based in the Capital Region of the ACT and NSW.
+A founding principle is to fly the flag for new music by living composers.
+In 2018 they world-premiered Winds of Hope by Australian composer Michael Dooley.
+Written specifically for them, this work will enter the catalogue of Australian music for this genre.

-Unfortunately the governmental arts bodies do not recognise professional wind ensembles as an art form, which means there is no funding available to us.
+Unfortunately the governmental arts bodies do not recognise professional wind ensembles as an art form, which means there is no general funding for our genre.

 Your philanthropisation will cover: